 Myth: I don’t need to tell my family that I want to be a donor because I have it written in my will or I signed the back of my driver’s license.

 Fact: By the time your will is read or doctors see your driver’s license or donor card, it will or may be too late to recover your organs and/or tissue.
-Telling your family, now, that you want to be an organ and tissue donor and enrolling, today, in the Organ and Tissue Donor Registry [link to Register for Donation] is the best way to ensure that your wishes are carried out.
+Telling your family, now, that you want to be an organ and tissue donor and enrolling, today, in the Organ and Tissue Donor Registry is the best way to ensure that your wishes are carried out.

 Myth: I am too old or too sick to become an organ and tissue donor.